 38. Free TV

 Don’t panic if you’ve missed your favourite show.
-You can catch up with programmes online with the BBC iPlayer and Channel 4 oD (on demand).
+You can catch up with programmes online with the ITV Player and Channel 4 OD (on demand).
 With 4oD you can catch up on the last 30 days’ TV online and watch thousands of classic programmes and films.
-ITV has a similar system called ITV Player for catching up with programmes you’ve missed for up to 30 days after and 5 runs Demand Five where you can watch all their catch-up for free.
+ITV Player lets you catch up with programmes you’ve missed for up to 30 days after and 5 runs Demand Five where you can watch all their catch-up for free.

 39. 0% credit cards

 Our advice is simple – don’t use them if you can’t afford to pay them off within that period.
-However, right now there are amazing deals on offer – if your credit rating is good enough – that last for at least three years!
+However, there are some amazing deals on offer – if your credit rating is good enough – that last for at least three years!

 40. Unclaimed assets

-You could have hundreds or even thousands of pounds lying in dormant accounts and investments.
-There’s at least £15 billion in unclaimed financial assets lying around in Britain, according to the Unclaimed Assets Register, an organisation run by credit agency Experian (get a free credit check from Experian now).
-Go to Mylostaccount.org.uk – this is a free online search service that will rummage through bank records for you.
+If you think you might have unclaimed assets, look at My Lost Account.
+This is a free online search service that will rummage through bank records for you.
 You have to enter your details and it will tell you if you’ve got any old accounts you’d forgotten about.
-You may not have long left to claim the money so get all the info now.
+You may not have long left to claim the money so get all the information now.

 41. Free money from the government

 If you’re about to reach State Pension age but you’d like to keep working, even just on a part-time basis then you can put off claiming your pension and when you do take it, the government will give you extra!
 It’s really worth it if you don’t mind working for a bit longer.